 Contribution: Over \$5,000 Cash Same as \$250 to \$500.
-Noncash Certain exceptions exist for written appraisal is generally required.
-Certain exceptions exist for written appraisals including securities with readily available market quotations.
+Noncash Certain exceptions exist for written appraisals including securities with readily available market quotations.

 Part Contribution, Part Goods or Services

 A written statement from a charity is required if a donation is more than \$75 and is partly a contribution and partly for goods or services.
 The statement must contain an estimate of the value of goods or services received.
 Exception: A written statement for goods or services is not required if one of the following is true.